Free Entitlement Funding Policy:

 Hopscotch welcomes children from the local community and other locations.
 This depends upon the individual needs and travelling arrangements of each family.
 The nursery operates a waiting list, once a parent has completed our registration form their child is entered onto the waiting list.
 Bookings are made according to age, circumstances and availability.
 A non-returnable deposit is taken once a booking is made which is deducted from the first monthly account.
 All fees are payable monthly on the 1st of each calendar month in advance and payable regardless of attendance.
 The nursery requires one calendar months notice if you are leaving your nursery place.

-Currently four funded places are offered to 2 year olds that meet the eligibility terms.
+Currently four term time only funded places are offered to 2 year olds that meet the eligibility terms.
 Universal funding is offered to all 3 and 4 years olds once they become eligible (Four term time only places are offered on a first come first served basis).
-Extended free entitlement is offered only to existing families should they be eligible.
+Extended free entitlement is offered to existing families should they be eligible.
+All 9mths+ children that meet the eligibility criteria are able to access working parent funding.

 Funding